-Depreciation means incremental loss of value of an asset generally due to its wear and tear.
+Depreciation means total loss of value of an asset generally due to its wear and tear.
 As a real estate investor who owns income-generating rental properties, you can deduct depreciation as an expense on your taxes.
 This means that you are reducing your taxable income and potentially reducing your tax liability.

 You can deduct your depreciation for the entire life of your property.
 Currently, the IRS has set 27.5 years on residential properties and 39 years on commercial properties.
 This means if your property costs $200,000 (excluding the land) then $200,000/27.5 gives $7,272.
 This means you can deduct $7,272 in depreciation each year.

-You must properly document your real estate transactions and expenses.
+You must adequately document your real estate transactions and expenses.
 Without good documentation, the IRS can decide to disallow your deductions.
 This means you should have a good accountants team with you working to lower your taxes.

 4. 1031 Exchange

 A 1031 Exchange is when you trade one property for another that is similar.
-Unlike most asset swaps, which are taxed at the point of sale, a qualifying exchange will have either zero or minimal tax liabilities.
+Unlike most asset swaps, which are taxed at the point of sale, a qualifying exchange will have zero or minimal tax liabilities.

 5. Opportunity Zone Funds